wdyab/physicsnemo/examples/cfd/external_aerodynamics/xaeronet/README.md

 5. Run `preprocessing.py`.
 This will prepare and save the partitioned graphs.

+6. Create `validation_partitions` and `test_partitions` folders,
-6. Create a `partitions_validation` folder, and move the samples you wish to use for validation to that folder.
+   and move the samples you wish to use for validation and test to those folders.

 7. Run `compute_stats.py` to compute the global mean and standard deviation from the training samples.

 8. Run `train.py` to start the training.
+Multi-GPU training is supported.

+9. Run `inference.py` to start the inference.
+Multi-GPU inference is supported.

-9. Download the validation results (saved in form of point clouds in `.vtp` format), and visualize in Paraview.
+10. Download the validation results (saved in form of point clouds in `.vtp` format), and visualize in Paraview.

 ![XAeroNet-S Validation results for the sample #500.](../../../../docs/img/xaeronet_s_results.png)